Leibniz-HBI/twacapic/README.md

 At the moment twacapic can only collect the latest 100 tweets of a list of users and then poll for new tweets afterwards if called again with the same group name.

+At first use, it will prompt you for your API credentials, which you find [here](https://developer.twitter.com/en/portal/projects-and-apps).
+These credentials will be stored in a file in the working directory, so make sure that the directory is readable by you and authorised users only.

 ### Example

 `twacapic -g USER_GROUP_NAME -u PATH_TO_USER_CSV`